Lee Pey Woan: Recognition

 Lee is an accomplished scholar whose research interests involve company, private and commercial law.
 Her work has been cited extensively by various courts.

 Lee was also appointed amicus curiae in 2017 by a 5-member coram of the Court of Appeal in the case of PH Hydraulics & Engineering v Airtrust (Hong Kong) Ltd [2017] 2 SLR 129;[2017] SGCA 26, in which the Court, in its Grounds of Decision, expressed "deep appreciation to Prof Lee for her outstanding scholarship as well as cogent oral submissions that aided [it] greatly in arriving at its decision on a particularly thorny area of the common law of contract."

 Awards

-Lee has received the Public Administration Medal (Silver) in 2021 and the Commendation Medal in 2010.
+Lee has received the Commendation Medal in 2010 and Public Administration Medal (Silver) in 2021.